Anarchy Online: Player point of view

 Anarchy Onlines story, from the player's point of view, began in 29,475, after the most recent peace treaty had been signed between Omni-Tek and the Clans.
 ICC peacekeeping troops later moved into some cities to protect neutral observers of the war who had rejected their contractual obligations with Omni-Tek, but did not align themselves with the Clans.
 Omni-Tek, the Clans, and the neutral observers make up the game's three playable factions and control much of Rubi-Ka's terraformed surface.

-After scientists opened a portal to the Shadowlands, players found the Source, killing the guardian the Xan had left there to protect it.
+After scientists opened a portal to the Shadowlands, players discovered the Source, killing the guardian the Xan had left there to protect it.
 This prompted an alien race known as the Kyr'ozch to begin attacking Rubi-Ka.
 The story's current plots revolve around the fight by all sides for control of the planet.

 Gameplay

 Players assume the roles of new colonists to Rubi-Ka or the Shadowlands.
 The game world is occupied by human players and computer-controlled characters, both friendly and hostile.
-The game begins with the player creating a unique character, choosing its name, gender, height, weight, and facial features.
+The game begins with the player creating a unique character, choosing its name, sex, height, weight, and facial features.
 Each character is also one of the four humanoid "breeds".
 The final choice is that of the character's profession, similar to the character classes of other role-playing games.

 The game's multiplayer nature and "free-form" gameplay encourage creating personal networks, and cooperating and fighting with other players.
 Players interact with Anarchy Onlines interface via a keyboard and mouse.
 The game's heads-up display consists of a series of windows, menus and buttons located on the periphery of the screen.
 Players communicate with each other by typing text in chat windows, and occasionally through emotive character animations.
 Communication with computer-controlled characters is executed via text windows, in which players chose from a menu of possible responses to the conversation being shown.
-Like most role playing games, Anarchy Online provides structure for role-playing events.
+Like most role-playing games, Anarchy Online provides structure for role-playing events, organized either by players or officially by Funcom staff.
 Most major cities include night clubs and other venues specifically for this.
-Events are organized either by players, or officially by Funcom staff.